JoeDodgson/Portfolio/README.md

-#PORTFOLIO
+# PORTFOLIO

+## Description

-Description: This is a portfolio page for me, Joe Dodgson.
-This page gives some information about me, contains information about and links to projects I have created / collaborated on and provides contact details.
+This is a portfolio page for me, Joe Dodgson.
+This page gives some information about me, details and links to projects I have created / collaborated on and displays contact details.

+## Installation

-Installation: No installation required.
+No installation required.

+## Usage

-Usage: Navigate to the web page at: https://joedodgson.github.io/Portfolio/
+Navigate to the web page at: https://joedodgson.github.io/Portfolio/

+## Contribution

-Contribution: Contribution by Joe Dodgson only
+Contribution by Joe Dodgson only

+## Credits

-Credits: Credits to all those who have taught me and supported me in my journey to becoming a web developer.
-Special thanks to the teachers at University of Birmingham & Trilogy Coding Bootcamp (Chiggy and Steve)
+Credits to all those who have taught me and supported me in my journey to becoming a web developer.
+Special thanks to the teachers at University of Birmingham & Trilogy Coding Bootcamp

+## License

-License: Open source
+Open source